dschach/record-types/README.md

 ## Installation

-Clone this repository and run `. scripts/orginit.sh` to set up a scratch org with the classes installed.
+Clone this repository and run `. scripts/orginit.sh` to set up a scratch org with the classes installed and a single Account Record Type.

 ## Changelog

+- 2023-08-18 Add methods to get default RecordTypeId, handling situation where no RT is on the Profile but at least one is avaialble via Permission Set.

 - 2022-03-29 BREAKING CHANGE: Replaced "DeveloperName" with "DevName" in all method names.
 Update your code to refer to the new methods.